INTRODUCING A CAREER PATHWAY OPPORTUNITY

 THE TAXI COUNCIL TAXI DRIVER TRAINING PROCESS

-1) INFORMATION SESSIONSessions can be by appointment at your chosen Taxi Company (Centralised Booking Service or CBS) or at the Taxi Council SA (TCSA).
+1) INFORMATION SESSION Sessions can be by appointment at your chosen Taxi Company (Centralised Booking Service or CBS) or at the Taxi Council SA (TCSA).
 The Taxi Council and the CBSs will provide you with all of the information required to get you on your way.
-The steps for driving with Suburban Taxis may be different, you will need to speak about your wishes when you attend the Taxi Council Information Session.
+The steps for driving with 13CABS may be different, you will need to speak about your wishes when you attend the Taxi Council Information Session.

 You will need to have a Medical and Police and Working with Children (DCSI), clearance before obtaining accreditation.
 Both applications are available on the following link which should be pasted into your URL: http://www.sa.gov.au/topics/transport-travel-and-motoring/transport-industry-services/taxi-and-passenger-transport/Driver-accreditation-for-large-or-small-passenger-vehicles

-DAY 1 AT THE TAXI COUNCIL SAThis is a full day where, in the morning session, you will be given a short test from the Learner’s Kit and assessed on your English skills.
+This is a 1 ½ day course, held on Monday & Tuesday, where you will be given a short test from the Learner’s Kit and assessed on your English skills.
 This will be followed by learning about the regulations for the use of taxi dockets, taxi protocols, tourism and other important knowledge required by a good taxi driver.
-Once successfully completing Day 1 you will be given a Training Passport which you will take with you when applying for taxi driver accreditation at Accreditation and Licensing Branch of the DPTI.
-You will then need to make a booking for Day 2 at your chosen taxi network (CBS).

 ONCE YOU HAVE YOUR PIN

 Your CBS and Operator will assist you while learning, they are experienced taxi people and will encourage you to become the very best you can.
-After completing 144 hours or 12 shifts you will be asked to make an appointment with your CBS so that they can discuss your performance and ways that you can improve if necessary.
+After completing 20 shifts you will be asked to make an appointment with your CBS so that they can discuss your performance and ways that you can improve if necessary.

 FREQUENTLY ASKED QUESTIONS